MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/monetization-for-games.md

 ## In-game purchases

 In-game purchases are products bought within a game.
 They're also generically known as _in-app purchases_.
-In the Windows Store, these products are called _add-ons_.
+In the Microsoft Store, these products are called _add-ons_.
 [Add-ons are published](https://msdn.microsoft.com/windows/uwp/publish/add-on-submissions) through the Windows Dev Center dashboard.
 You'll also need to enable the add-ons in your game's code.

 ### Types of add-ons

 You can create two types of add-ons in the store: _durables_ or _consumables_.
 Durables are items that persist over for a specified amount of time and can be purchased only once until they expire.
 Consumables are items that can be purchased and used again and again.

 When creating consumables, decide how you want to keep track of them &mdash; that is whether they're _developer managed_ or _Store managed_ (This feature is available starting in Windows 10, version 1607).
-With a developer-managed consumable, you are responsible for keeping track of the item's balance for the gamer; with a Store-managed consumable, the Windows Store keeps track of the item's balance for you.
+With a developer-managed consumable, you are responsible for keeping track of the item's balance for the gamer; with a Store-managed consumable, the Microsoft Store keeps track of the item's balance for you.
 For more info, see [Overview of consumable add-ons](https://msdn.microsoft.com/windows/uwp/monetize/enable-consumable-add-on-purchases#overview-of-consumable-add-ons).

 ### Create in-game purchases